shanedrabing/seedling/README.md

      ╰────────────────────────────────────────────────────────────── CM029679.1 Ursus maritimus (Polar bear)
 ```

-*Hint: Check out the "out" folder for more examples!*
+*Hint: Check out the "docs" folder for more examples!*